antvis/G2Plot/docs/manual/plot-api.en.md

 plot.render();
 ```

-After creating an instance through the chart constructor, this method can be called to render the chart to the specified DOM container.
+After creating an instance through the plot constructor, this method can be called to render the plot to the specified DOM container.

 ### 3. update